PedroMMarinho/FEUP-EDAA/README.md

 # EDAA 2025/2026

-EDAA Assignments of group G02.
+EDAA Assignments of group G02:

+- **PW1 Presentation of the Fibonacci Heap Data Structure**
+- **PW2 Real-Time Color Quantization Using Octree Structures for Memory-Efficient Image and Video Processing**

 ## Group Members